 Atlas Fire survivors may have legal claims to compensation from PG&E for property losses, serious injuries, and other damages.
-Explore your options and your claims with a trusted fire attorney today, free.
+Fill out the form to the right to explore your options and your claims with a trusted wildfire attorney today, free.
+Hablamos Español.

-The lawsuit’s allegations reference a 2013 report from an independent consulting group hired to review PG&E’s operations and maintenance expenditures.
+The Atlas fire lawsuit references a 2013 report from an independent consulting group hired to review PG&E’s operations and maintenance expenditures.
 The report identified several “significant safety issues.”

 Among these safety concerns is PG&E’s alleged continued use of small, obsolete conductors in over 60% of its inventory, which are highly susceptible to failure and more sensitive to inclement weather conditions than standard size conductors.

 According to the legal complaint, the 2013 report also noted PG&E’s use of reclosers, circuit breakers that automatically and remotely reenergize power lines when service interruptions occur.
-The lawsuit alleges that the use of reclosers increases fire danger when service interruptions occur as a result of a power line coming into contact with trees or other vegetation – so much so, that Southern California utilities reprogramed their electrical systems during fire season to prevent reclosers from automatically restarting electrical currents.
+The lawsuit alleges that the use of reclosers increases fire danger when service interruptions occur as a result of a power line encountering trees or other vegetation – so much so, that Southern California utilities reprogramed their electrical systems during fire season to prevent reclosers from automatically restarting electrical currents.